 What Is Aircall?

 Aircall is a cloud business phone system provider offering scalable call center features designed to improve the customer experience and streamline sales and support business processes.

 Because Aircall is designed specifically for inbound and outbound call centers, it doesn’t include native video conferencing or team chat messaging.

 These additional communication channels are available exclusively via third-party integrations and APIs, allowing teams to continue using their existing video and chat tools while significantly upgrading their business phone system.

 What Is RingCentral?

-RingCentral MVP provides an out-of-the-box unified communication platform that requires little, if any, additional development.
+RingCentral MVP provides a scalable, out-of-the-box unified communication platform requiring little (if any) additional development

 RingCentral vs Aircall: Feature Comparison